 '''

-sudo python3 -m pip install igor-iot
+[sudo] python3 -m pip install igor-iot

 '''

 Depending on your system installation you may be able to run it without sudo, but even if this gives no permission errors it may actually still install in your home directory in stead of in the system directories, which may cause problems later if you want to run Igor as a system daemon.
+But, to make matters more complicated, some times it is better to run without sudo, for example when installing on MacOS with a brew installed Python.
+Sorry, you have to find out yourself what works best...